-'Do it for Chris:' Remembering Chris Johnson
+'Do it for Chris:' Remembering Chris Johnson, 10 years later

-WARNER ROBINS - Many in Central Georgia will never forget the raw emotion felt after the Northside High School Eagles won the 2007 GHSA state championship.
+Many in Central Georgia will never forget the raw emotion felt after the Northside High School Eagles won the 2007 GHSA state championship.
 The inspiration behind their victory was their teammate Chris Johnson, a former defensive lineman whose fight to win stretched beyond the gridiron.
 His parents say his strength still encourages them to fight on in their darkest moments.

 "We were proud to be a part of the Northside family, and more importantly, proud to be Chris' parents," said Pat Johnson.